ub-math/exam_guides/docs/proctor.md

 </ul>

-<p>In case of suspicious behavior make a note of the issue in the text channel of Discord.
+<p><b>In case of any suspicious behavior</b> make a note of the issue in the text channel of Discord.
 Communicate with the student either verbally or in the Zoom chat - as appropriate.
 In case of text chat, inform the student that they should check their chat messages.</p>
 </div>

-**In case of suspicious behavior:**

-Make a note of the issue in the text channel of Discord.
-Communicate with the student either verbally or in the Zoom chat - as appropriate.
-In case of text chat, inform the student that they should check their chat messages.